Kirill Panchenko: International career

+Coaching career

+Following his release by Khimki in December 2024, he maintained his shape by training with Dynamo-2 Moscow.
+He subsequently was offered a position of assistant coach with the team, which he accepted and retired from playing.

 Personal life

 His father Viktor Panchenko was also a professional footballer, and was the top scorer during the 1993 Russian Premier League season.

 He is married to Yana, with whom he has a daughter named Kristina.